-- Charge the battery in a well-ventilated place. - Place the battery away from any source of fire, sparks and open flames such as burners or welding equipment. - Do not smoke near the battery. - Do not charge the battery when the electrolyte level is low.
+- Charge the battery in a well-ventilated place. - Place the battery away from any source of fire, sparks and open flames such as burners or welding equipment. - Do not smoke near the battery when the battery is charging. - Do not charge the battery when the electrolyte level is low.
 Otherwise, the battery will be damaged and may cause malfunction.